 - Skin bruises

 But fret not, all hope is not lost even if you live in a dengue cluster.
 Simply follow the National Environment Agency’s advice to spray insecticide in the toilet and dark corners, cover bamboo pole holders when you’re not using them, and allow NEA officers into your home to check for mosquito breeding habitats.
-Here are five easy ways to keep the pesky mosquitoes at bay.
+Here are six ways to keep the pesky mosquitoes at bay.

 1. Remove stagnant water

 The perfect playground for mosquitoes?
 Clean and stagnant water.
-All they need is a water puddle as small as a 20 cent coin to start breeding.
+All they need is a water puddle as small as a 20-cent coin to start breeding.
 To prevent that from happening, make sure you do the five-step mozzie wipeout advocated by NEA.
 Psst: Plant growers, take note!
 Check your flower pot plates on alternate days for traces of water.
 Also, remember to change the water in flower vases regularly and turn over all water storage containers when not in use.

 2. Try essential oils